ovswillingworkers/OVSWW_WEB2.0/README.md

 # Willing Workers

-Willing Workers is a web application that provides comprehensive services for individuals with special needs.
-It features a career section for job postings, allowing admins and moderators to create and manage listings.
-Applicants can conveniently submit application forms and resumes online, which are automatically sent to designated hiring managers.
-The website is built using React, Next.js, TypeScript, JavaScript, PostgreSQL, HTML, Sass, and CSS.
+Willing Workers is an organization that supports adults with special needs.
+Their website includes a job listing section for individuals interested in working in this field, allowing for easy submission of applications and resumes.
+The site is developed using React, Next.js, TypeScript, and PostgreSQL, among other technologies.

 ## Features